hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 ### Table::Th

-This component is not eligible to receive interactions (e.g., it cannot have an `onClick` event handler attached directly to it).
+Note: This component is not eligible to receive interactions (e.g., it cannot have an `onClick` event handler attached directly to it).
 Instead, an interactive element should be placed _inside_ of the `Th` element.

 If the `Th` component is passed as the first "cell" of a table body row, `scope="row"` is automatically applied for accessibility purposes.